Three star - A pub interior of exceptional national historic importance

 There are still three distinct spaces created by full height glazed screens of panelled and carved timber.
 The public bar is at the front (on the disused corner doors are the wording ‘public’ and ‘bar’); the saloon bar in the middle; and overlooking the River Thames the lounge.
 Originally there were two further screens in the public bar now removed, but joinery on bar counter shows where these would have been attached.
 Also, a blocked-up corner door, a large entrance on the left on the Lower Richmond Road, and a door to the single storey extension confirms there were three rooms originally.

 The most impressive surviving full-height screen slices through the back part of the servery and has a reduced height service door between the public and saloon bars.
 On the other side there is a wide arch from the servery to the screen around the impressive entrance.
 The screens are filled with etched and cut glass with flowers and swirling decoration which are to be found in other glasswork here.
-The full height screen between the lounge and the public bar was subject to the cutting of an unnecessarily wide opening in 2006 and the wood has been painted a green-grey colour.
+The full height screen between the lounge and the public bar was subject to the cutting of an unnecessarily wide opening in 2006.

 The third splendid full-height glazed screen at the rear separates the front parts of the pub from a large room with impressive views over the Thames, formerly the lounge.
 Now called the Coxswain Restaurant, it has a widish archway on the right hand side and two large fireplaces with marble surrounds.
 The room has lost a small quarter circle bar counter to be replaced by a larger modern servery unit.